sikaeducation/serve-team-data/README.md

 }
 ```

-Your returned data item should look like this:
+A data item should look like this:

 ```
 {
-    data: {
+    "data": {
         "id": 1,
         "firstAttribute": "firstValue",
         "secondAttribute": "secondValue"